-1.3.
-HIV Prevention Trials Network Organization
+1.3 HIV Prevention Trials Network Organization

-The HPTN operates under cooperative agreements with the Division of AIDS (DAIDS) of NIH/NIAID, and with support from other NIH Institutes including the National Institute of Drug Abuse (NIDA), National Institute of Mental Health (NIMH), National Institute of Child Health and Human Development (NICHD) and Office of AIDS Research (OAR).
+The HPTN operates under cooperative agreements with the Division of AIDS (DAIDS) of NIAID, and with support from other NIH Institutes including the National Institute of Drug Abuse (NIDA), National Institute of Mental Health (NIMH), National Institute for (NICHD) and Office of AIDS Research (OAR).
 Project oversight and collaboration are provided by the staff of the Prevention Sciences Program (PSP) within DAIDS.

 The HPTN is led by two Principal Investigators (PIs).
-The HPTN Administrative PI is responsible for ensuring the efficient development and implementation of the HPTN research agenda as well as managing the Network and coordinating activities across the Network's three Central Resources:
+The HPTN Administrative PI is responsible for ensuring the efficient development and implementation of the HPTN research agenda as well as managing the Network and coordinating activities across the network's three Central Resources:

-- Leadership and Operations Center (LOC) located at FHI 360 - Statistical and Data Management Center (SDMC) located at the Statistical Center for HIV/AIDS Research and Prevention (SCHARP) - Laboratory Center (LC) located at Johns Hopkins University
+- Leadership and Operations Center (LOC) located at FHI 360 - Statistical and Data Management center (SDMC) located at the Statistical Center for HIV/AIDS Research and Prevention (SCHARP) - Laboratory Center (LC) located at Johns Hopkins University